koukiyessine/terraform-projects/lab 1 variables en pratique/README.md

-# Welcome to KodeKloud Terraform Lab :rocket:
+# Welcome to Terraform Lab :rocket:

 This is your Visual Studio Code editor where you will learn and practice about Terraform.